FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 experiments.
 To simplify the representation of experimental [O~2~] conditions in graphs and discussions, the approximate median [O~2~] of each experimental range: 2.5 µM, 25 µM, and 250 µM, will be used for low, intermediate, and high conditions, respectively.
-Figure
-\@ref(fig:O2DataCapture) shows the data capture software of the FireSting Oxygen Logger.
-Dissolved [O~2~] were measured every 5 minutes over the duration of the Multicultivator run and recorded in a text file for later processing in R-Studio (Figure \@ref(fig:O2Plot)).

 \newpage